 Remember the "Care of Magical Creatures" book?
 Well, yes they have that here.
 Thankfully it is behind bars.
 This is such a fun touch in this eclectic shop.

-Dervish and Banges also feels a little chaotic.
+Dervish and Banges also feel a little chaotic.
 There are several entrances, so the flow of traffic is constant.
 I love it!

 While I only shared my favorite shops, check them all out.
 You also should check out the carts as well.
 They carry tons of merchandise and goodies also.